isc1/animloop-qt/README.md

 **THIS CODE IS UNSUPPORTED and no one is available to respond to questions or comments about it.**

-If you are new to Qt, try these links (which are unaffiliated with this project):
+If you are new to Qt, try the following links.
+(None of these links are affiliated with this repository or it's author in any way.)
 * [https://wiki.qt.io/Basic_Qt_Programming_Tutorial](https://wiki.qt.io/Basic_Qt_Programming_Tutorial) nice tut with screenshots!

 * [https://ics.com/blog/getting-started-qt-and-qt-creator-windows](https://ics.com/blog/getting-started-qt-and-qt-creator-windows) nice walkthrough with screenshots by ics, (totally unrelated to isc1)